Alan Trejo Player Props: Rockies vs. Marlins

-Friday, Alan Trejo and the Colorado Rockies square off against the Miami Marlins and Braxton Garrett, with the first pitch at 6:40 PM ET.
+Alan Trejo -- .174 average over his past 10 games -- will be in action for the Colorado Rockies versus the Miami Marlins, with Johnny Cueto on the hill, on July 22 at 1:10 PM ET.

-He is back in action for the first time since July 16, when he went 1-for-2 with a home run and an RBI against the Yankees.
+In his last game he had a one-hit performance (1-for-4) against the Marlins.

 Alan Trejo Game Info & Props vs. the Marlins